gravyboat/salt-book/en/chapter03-saltmaster/chapter03.rst

 the file, and restart the minion with ``service salt-minion restart``, again this may require escalated privileges if you aren't the root user.

-Ok, our minion now has a basic configuration, and should be able to talk to our Salt master, if it seems easy that's because it is supposed to be.
+Our minion now has a basic configuration, and should be able to talk to our Salt master, if it seems easy that's because it is supposed to be.

 Accepting Keys From the Salt Minion
 ===================================